 You get to make all of the choices.
 You'll choose your own business name, location, design the layout, and choose the equipment that you want to use.
 You'll hand-select the staff that you want for your new practice, rather than inheriting staff members that you might not get along with long-term.
 Everything will be according to your choice, rather than fitting someone else's expectations.

 The Downsides of Starting from Scratch

 The freedom offered when you start from scratch is great, but like anything else, there are downsides.
 If you're ready to jump in and start your practice, make sure you consider:

 The cost.
-It can take as much as two years for you to start turning enough of a profit to pay back those loans and paying yourself, which can lead to high levels of stress during the early years of your practice.
+It can take as much as two years for you to start turning enough of a profit to pay back those dental practice loans and paying yourself, which can lead to high levels of stress during the early years of your practice.

 The marketing.
 When you start from scratch, you'll have to spend a lot of your time growing the practice.
 You won't have an existing client base, so you'll have to grow your business on your own.